ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 These doesn't quite look like cubes, do they?

 The problem here is that some triangles that should be behind others are instead drawn in front of them.
 Why?
-Because we're blindingly drawing 2D triangles on the canvas in an essentially random order - in the order they happen to be defined in the model.
+Because we're blindly drawing 2D triangles on the canvas in an essentially random order - in the order they happen to be defined in the model.